on-prem/jidoteki-admin-api/docs/API.md

   9. Update the network and application settings
   10. View the network and application settings
   11. Retrieve compressed log files
+  12. Retrieve an encrypted debug bundle
-  12. Retrieve the version of the system
+  13. Retrieve the version of the system
-  13. Retrieve the changelog of the system
+  14. Retrieve the changelog of the system
-  14. Reboot the system
+  15. Reboot the system

 ### 1. Authentication